zencart/documentation/content/user/payment/why_not_manual.md

 weight: 10
 ---

-Older payment modules like `credit card` (`cc.php`) and `CEON Manual Card` (`ceon_manual_card.php`) are not recommended for the following reasons:
+Older payment modules like "credit card" (`cc.php`) and "CEON Manual Card" (`ceon_manual_card.php`) are no longer recommended for the following reasons:

-- they are not PCI Compliant
+- They are not PCI Compliant.
-- storing credit card details in your database puts the store owner at great financial risk in the event of a data breach.
+- Storing credit card details in your database puts the store owner at great financial risk in the event of a data breach.
 [Fines can range from $5000 to $500,000 for said breach.](https://ebizcharge.com/blog/storing-credit-card-information-safely-in-2022-the-dos-and-donts/#:~:text=In%20addition%2C%20if%20a%20merchant,far%20outweighs%20any%20security%20solution.)
-- it may no longer be legal to do this (depending on your jurisdiction)
+- It may no longer be legal to do this (depending on your jurisdiction).
-- it may be a violation of your merchant agreement (depending on the terms you agreed to).
+- It may be a violation of your merchant agreement (depending on the terms you agreed to).
+- Under PCI 4, Web Hosting companies are now also financially responsible for breaches.
+They are all aware and will not allow you to run any manual credit card modules.

 So what should you do?